Syd (singer): Musical career

 Syd began making music while she was still living with her parents.
 Syd's stage name was given to her by her older brother, Ty, as a kid.
 After growing out of it, she reclaimed the name when she joined Odd Future.
 Most of the group's original songs were recorded in Syd's house, also known as "The Trap".
 Syd acted as a DJ and producer for Odd Future.
 She was the only female member during the group's active years and openly identified as gay, which often put her at odds with the group’s notoriously homophobic and misogynistic lyrics.
 In 2011, Syd co-founded The Internet, with their debut album, Purple Naked Ladies, releasing the same year.
 In 2014, Syd opened for Eminem at Wembley Stadium as part of the Odd Future collective.

 On January 13, 2017, Syd's debut solo single "All About Me" was released.
 It was produced by the Internet cohort Steve Lacy.
 On January 24, 2017, her second solo single "Body" was released in anticipation for her album in collaboration with Columbia Records, Fin, which was released on February 3, 2017.
 On May 18, 2017, Syd starred together with Korean R&B artist Dean in his music video for their collaboration "Love".

 On September 7, 2017, Syd released Always Never Home, a three-track EP.
 It was the follow-up to her debut solo album Fin.

 Syd was featured on Lil Uzi Vert's second studio album Eternal Atake on the song "Urgency", which was released on March 6, 2020.
 She was featured on the song "When Love's Around" on Zayn's third studio album Nobody Is Listening, which was released on January 15, 2021.

 On February 12, 2021, Syd released a single titled "Missing Out" followed by "Fast Car" on July 16, 2021, and "Right Track" on August 10, 2021.
 Syd's single "Cybah" featuring Lucky Daye was released on March 18, 2022.
 She followed this release with the announcement of her 2022 Broken Hearts Club Tour with Destin Conrad as the opener.

 Syd was credited on "Plastic Off the Sofa", the eighth track on Beyoncé's seventh studio album, Renaissance.
 Syd also appeared on Duckwrth's single "Ce Soir", which later appeared on his third EP Chrome Bull.

 On April 8, 2022, Syd released her second album, Broken Hearts Club.
 The project began as a collection of love songs, but was completed after Syd's relationship came to an end, culminating in a mix of tracks about love and heartbreak.

+She released her third album, Beard, on July 17, 2026.
+She is scheduled to embark on the North American Beard Tour in support of the album.